Alejandro Malaspina: Later life

 In Pontremoli, which by then was part of the short-lived Kingdom of Etruria, Malaspina concerned himself with local politics.
 In December 1803 he organized a quarantine between the Napoleonic Italian Republic and the Kingdom of Etruria during a yellow fever epidemic in Livorno.
 In 1805 he received the title of Advising Auditor of the Council of State of the Kingdom of Italy.
 The Queen of Etruria received him at court in December 1806.
 Shortly afterwards he was admitted to the Columban Society in Florence with the title of Addomesticato.

 The first appearance of an incurable illness occurred in 1807.
-Alessandro Malaspina died in Pontremoli on April 9, 1810, at the age of 55.
+Malaspina died in Pontremoli on April 9, 1810, at the age of 55.
 His death was noted in the Gazzetta di Genova, 18 April 1810:

 Pontremoli, 9 April 1810: Today at 10 o'clock in the evening the learned and famous navigator Signore Alexandro Malaspina of Mulazzo passed from this life.
 Such a loss cannot fail to be felt far and wide by all those who, placing high value on the importance of the nautical and travel accounts of this most talented Italian, have known his equanimity in both good and bad fortune; it is without doubt most bitter for those who witnessed the end from close by and who, moreover, had to admire his fortitude in suffering patiently to the very last the most severe pains of a long intestinal illness.

 Legacy

 Malaspina University-College and Malaspina International High School in the Canadian city of Nanaimo, British Columbia took their names indirectly from the explorer (although these names have been recently changed to Vancouver Island University and the High School at VIU), by way of Malaspina Strait, between Texada Island and the mainland, and the Malaspina Peninsula and adjoining Malaspina Inlet nearby, which are the location of Malaspina Provincial Park and are part of the Sunshine Coast region.
 Vancouver Island University is home to the Alexandro Malaspina Research Centre.

 There is also a Malaspina Peak and Malaspina Lake near Nootka Sound on Vancouver Island, just southeast of the town of Gold River; and the well-known Malaspina Glacier in southern Alaska.

+Another lasting legacy of Malaspina’s time in South America is the abundance of the Malaspina surname in Peru, specifically in Lima and in the Ancash region.
+Malaspina in Lima is akin to Smith in the United States, and most Malaspina families proudly trace their lineage back to Alessandro Malaspina.

 In New Zealand, Malaspina Reach of Doubtful Sound in Fiordland, explored by him in 1793, has his name.